Fusion Procedure for Cyclotomic Hecke Algebras: Introduction

-.2cm The additional, with respect to $H(1,1,n)$, generator of $H(m,1,n)$ satisfies the reflection equation whose ``Baxterization" is known \cite{IO2}.
-But - and this is maybe surprising - the full Baxterized form is not used in the construction of the rational function in (\ref{eq-idem-fin1-intro}).
-The rational expression involving the additional generator satisfies only a certain limit of the reflection equation with spectral parameters.
+The additional, with respect to $H(1,1,n)$, generator of $H(m,1,n)$ satisf\/ies the ref\/lection equation whose ``Baxterization'' is known \cite{IO2}.
+But~-- and this is maybe surprising~-- the full Baxterized form is not used in the construction of the rational function in (\ref{eq-idem-fin1-intro}).
+The rational expression involving the additional generator satisf\/ies only a certain limit of the ref\/lection equation with spectral parameters.

-.2cm The Hecke algebra of type A is the natural quotient of the Birman-Murakami-Wenzl algebra.
-The fusion procedure, developed in \cite{IMO3}, for the Birman-Murakami-Wenzl algebra provides a one-parameter family of fusion procedures for the Hecke algebra of type A. We think that for $m>1$ the fusion procedure (\ref{eq-idem-fin1-intro}) can be included into a one-parameter family as well.
+The Hecke algebra of type A is the natural quotient of the Birman--Murakami--Wenzl algebra.
+The fusion procedure, developed in~\cite{IMO3}, for the Birman--Murakami--Wenzl algebra provides a one-parameter family of fusion procedures for the Hecke algebra of type~A. We think that for $m>1$ the fusion procedure (\ref{eq-idem-fin1-intro}) can be included into a one-parameter family as well.